 Please note that the legal claim for admission applies to the study programme related to your bachelor programme and only to the entire study programme, not to a specific track or specialisation of the programme.

 Exemption in order to register for subjects at a Master’s programme

 As a general rule, admission to a Master’s programme requires that you have completed your Bachelor's studies.
 However, if you still need to pass minor parts of your Bachelor's programme at AAU, your study board may grant you exemption from this rule.
-You must apply for an exemption; and your study board will then assess whether or not you would be able to pass your Bachelor’s programme while attending courses at your Master's programme.
+You must apply for an exemption; and your study board will then assess whether you would be able to pass your Bachelor’s programme or not while attending courses at your Master's programme.

 However, while still being enrolled in and in the process of completing a Bachelor's programme, you must not attend courses and exams exceeding 30 ECTS points at a Master's programme.
 Thus, you cannot register for courses exceeding 30 ECTS until you have completed your Bachelor's studies.